algorithms-in-action/algorithms-in-action.github.io/src/algorithms/extra-info/QSM3Info.md

 quicksort.

-Can you construct a worst case input for median of three quicksort for the number 1 to 12?
+Can you construct a worst case input for median of three quicksort for the numbers 1 to 12?
 For example, the first call to partition takes the median of 3, 2 and 1, the second takes the median of 5, 4 and 3, the next has 7, 6 and 5 etc.